oscope-dev/scope/README.md

 By using `scope report some-command.sh`, scope will capture all the output with timestamps and then generate a "report" that can be uploaded to multiple destinations.

+> [!IMPORTANT]
-IMPORTANT: `scope` will redact anything it finds as "sensitive".
+> `scope` will redact anything it finds as "sensitive".
-This allows you to fetch env-vars, and no leak GH API tokens for example.
+> This allows you to fetch env-vars, and no leak GH API tokens for example.

 ### `scope-intercept`